 After performing several tests in some of the most popular page speed tools, we can conclude that Elementor has no major issues regarding page speed.

 The landing page failed in some tests like gzip compression and Web Vitals.
 But most of these issues can be fixed easily by following the page speed optimization best practices.

 Support and Documentation

-The Elementor team puts a great effort into offering a great support team and a really comprehensive documentation.
+The Elementor team puts a great effort into offering a reliable support and comprehensive documentation to their users.

-The Elementor support team is available 24/7 from around the world, and you can always expect to receive fast and accurate answers from specialized agents.
-The team is also constantly working on improving the support experience.
+The Elementor support team is available 24/7 from around the world, and you can always expect to receive moderately fast and accurate answers from specialized agents.

 The Elementor academy is a great place to learn everything you need to know about using Elementor.
 There are video tutorials available for all the major and minor topics, so you can get a solution to your problem quickly.